Bruce Cabot: Personal life

+On New Year's Eve 1926, Cabot married Grace Mary Mather-Smith at the Cathedral Church of St. Luke in Orlando.
+They divorced in 1930, prior to Cabot's move to Hollywood.

+On Halloween 1933, Cabot married actress Adrienne Ames at his mother's home in Carlsbad.
+They divorced on July 24, 1935.

+On September 17, 1950, Cabot married bit part actress Francesca De Scaffa in Santa Barbara.
+They divorced in February 1957.

 He was one of Errol Flynn's social pack for several years, but they fell out during the production of the unfinished The Story of William Tell in the mid-1950s.
 Flynn was producing the film and asked Cabot, whom he described as "an old, old pal," to appear in it, knowing that Cabot was having difficulty finding work in Hollywood at that time.
 When Flynn's production partners went broke, though, production on the film halted, leaving Flynn stranded in Rome facing financial ruin.
 Cabot, in an attempt to get paid when other cast members were working for no money, had court officials seize Flynn's and co-producer Barry Mahon's personal cars and their wives' clothing from their hotel rooms.

 In 1955, Bruce Cabot sued Flynn in a London court for unpaid salary of £17,357 ($48,599.60) saying he had been promised four weeks' work on the film but did not get it.
-Flynn wrote angrily in his autobiography of what he termed Cabot's "betrayal".
-David Niven, also part of Flynn's social pack, in his autobiography accused Cabot of being missing when debts were to be paid.
+Flynn wrote angrily in his autobiography of what he termed Cabot's "betrayal", adding the passage: " I never went looking for Cabot.
+I was afraid I might kill him."